Dalnaracrater/DalnaraCrater.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+My research goal is to verify programs and develop reliable and secure software with provable solutions through program synthesis and formal verification.

 I am interested in programming language (formal verification, program synthesis, compiler optimization), constraint programming, fairness in machine learning, and cyber security for reliable and secure software.

-My research goal is to verify programs and develop reliable and secure software with provable solutions through program synthesis and formal verification.
+Currently, I am a Master's student in Computer Science at University of California, Davis advised by [Prof. Ian Davidson](https://www.cs.ucdavis.edu/~davidson/).
+Under supervision of Prof. Davidson, I study fair clustering and constraints programing building on my previous experience.
+I obtained my Bachelor's degree in Computer Science and Engineering at Dongguk University.
+[Prof. Yunsik Son](https://sites.google.com/dgu.ac.kr/plass/english?authuser=0) opened my eyes to programming language and related research area.

+In my free time, I usually [<u>cook</u>](/cooking/) or watch movies.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.